 Elevation: 4,054 ft (1,230 m)

-- From Fields, head north 1.4 miles to the junction of Highway 205 and Fields-Denio Road (Folly Farm Road or East Steens Road)
+- Head north 1.4 miles to the junction of Highway 205 and Fields-Denio Road (Folly Farm Road or East Steens Road)

 - From the junction, bear right and go 0.25 miles to the power substation

 - Turn right just after the power substation and follow about 2 miles the dirt road which is parallels the power lines